mikecann/mikecann.co.uk/public/posts/tinkering-with-convex/post.md

 4. [It only works at the "application"](https://wundergraph.com/blog/deprecate_graphql_subscriptions_over_websockets) level so any other changes to the database (dashboard, migrations, other changes) arent captured.
 5. [How do you have](https://the-guild.dev/blog/subscriptions-and-live-queries-real-time-with-graphql) a clean [developer experience](https://firebase.google.com/docs/firestore/query-data/listen) for this?

-So when I saw with Convex I could simply write this on the server:
+So I was exited that with Convex I could simply write this on the server:

 ```ts
 export const listAll = query({